-- Submission to the Department of Biology Graduate Committee a one-page, typewritten statement of the student's preparation for graduate study, goals in the graduate training program, potential area of research and possible advisor (for thesis option) and professional goals following completion of the M.S.;
+- Submission of a one-page, typewritten personal statement to the Department of Biology Graduate Committee.
+Statement should include the student's preparation for graduate study, goals in the graduate training program, potential area of research and possible advisor, and professional goals following completion of the M.S;

 - Submission of three letters of recommendation from people who are in a position to make relevant comments on the student's intent and potential for success in the M.S. program.
 At least two of the letters should be from current or former college or university faculty familiar with the student's scholarship and related activities.